Image source: Getty Images

 Australian Vintage

-Another winemaker, Australian Vintage owns the award-winning wine brands McGuigan Wines and Tempus Two, among others.
-It is a global leader in the wine industry, and its Buronga Hill winery has some of the most advanced winemaking equipment on the planet.
+Another winemaker, Australian Vintage (ASX: AVG) owns the award-winning McGuigan Wines and Tempus Two brands, among others.
+It is a global operator with vineyards and winemaking facilities across Australia and New Zealand, and its Buronga Hill winery boasts some of the most advanced winemaking equipment in the world.

 Pros and cons of investing in ASX wine shares